 Visual acuity and alignment should be checked at age 5.
 Nearsightedness (myopia) is the most common vision problem in children this age.1

 Untreated nearsightedness can cause poor academic performance in school-aged children.
 Fortunately, it’s easy to treat with eyeglasses or contact lenses.

 When to Schedule a Pediatric Eye Exam

-Despite the importance of early vision screening, most children don’t need comprehensive annual eye exams unless there’s a problem.
+Despite the importance of pediatric vision screening, most children don’t need comprehensive annual eye exams unless there’s a problem.